 In December, Matteo Renzi resigned as Prime Minister

-after conceding an "extraordinarily clear" defeat in an Italian constitutional referendum in which voters rejected his proposed changes to the country's constitution.
+after conceding an "extraordinarily clear" defeat in the referendum.

-He had promised the reforms would help revive Italy's flagging economy, but voters used the opportunity to push him out, setting the scene for a possible snap general election this year, if not one in 2018.
+He had promised the reforms would help revive Italy's lagging economy, but voters used the opportunity to push him out, setting the scene for a possible snap general election this year, if not one in 2018.

 The parties who stand to gain most from the shift are far-right group Northern League and the radically populist Five Star Movement, led by Italian comedian Beppe Grillo

-Austria looked at electing the EU's first far-right head of state since the Second World War when it picked its next president on the same day as Italy's critical constitutional reforms ballot in December.
+Austria looked at electing the EU's first far-right head of state since World War II when it picked its next president on the same day as Italy's critical constitutional reforms ballot in December.

 of the Freedom Party of Austria (FPO) had ridden a populist wave to challenge for presidential power (albeit in a largely ceremonial role).
 The race had appeared close, but Hofer conceded to left-wing independent Alexander Van der Bellen

 , when early returns ran against him.

 The far-right refugee-blocking candidate campaigned hard on the issue of migrants, calling for a complete end to immigration in a bid to preserve the country's "ethnic culture."

 The migrant crisis reached a tipping point for many in 2015 when almost a million refugees crossed into Europe from the Balkans.
 At least 700,000 of them traveled via Austria.